Call for Nominations of 2023 Canadian Award for Telecommunications Research

 - A detailed CV for the candidate;

-- Letters from at least three arm’s-length referees; and
+- Letters from at least three referees, preferably at arm’s length from the nominee;

-- A written statement summarizing the candidate’s accomplishments, putting them in the wider context of contemporary research.
+- A written statement summarizing the candidate’s accomplishments, putting them in the wider context of contemporary research, and a citation of no more than 25 words.

 The award will be announced at BSC 2023.